MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_OUTPUT_COVER_MQTT.md

 ```

 ### __Wiring__
-Using simple SPDT relays it's possible to wire a AC or DC motor so that shortciruiting the motor is impossible.
+Using two SPDT relays it's possible to wire an AC or DC motor so that shortciruiting the motor is impossible.

 AC Wiring                   | DC Wiring
 :--------------------------:|:-------------------------: